rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 1 Main:
 2   Read arguments from CLI, i.e. the entry file name `index.js`.
 3   Initialize js runtime and V8 engine.
-5   Create the first task `EsModuleFuture`, and push to the `pending_futures` queue.
+5   Create the first `EsModuleFuture` task and push to the `pending_futures` queue.
 6   Loop:
 7     let `pending_tasks` = Remove all completed tasks from the `pending_futures` queue.
-NOTE: At this time, the task's work is already done.
 8     For each task in `pending_tasks`:
-9       If the task is `EsModuleFuture`, do the complete step (i.e. the callback):
+9       If the task is `EsModuleFuture`, do the "complete" step.
-10        Compile the source code into V8 module (Let's name it the "current" module).
-11        Get all dependency modules from the "current" module.
-12        For each dependency module:
-13          Create new task `EsModuleFuture` and push to `pending_futures` queue.
-14      Else:
 ```

+NOTE: In line 7, for all the pending tasks, their "work" steps are already completed.

 ## Module Caches